joshuapodonnell/pokemon-iv/README.md

 - Anchors on words like **"caught"**, **"around"**, or the **date**, then expands up/down within a dynamic vertical gap.
 - Produces `num_lines` (2–5) and concatenated description text.

-The number of lines drives which appraisal bar layout to use (different Y coordinates for 3/4/5-line layouts).[file:2]
+The number of lines drives which appraisal bar layout to use (different Y coordinates for 3/4/5-line layouts).

 ### 5.2 CP OCR + VLM Reconciliation